As we head into series nine of Death in Paradise, it’s time to say goodbye to one Detective Inspector and hello to another.

-What is DI Jack Mooney’s exit storyline?
+What was DI Jack Mooney’s exit storyline?

 When is Ralf Little joining Death in Paradise?

-Executive producer Tim Key explained: “That was what worked best for the story.
+Key explained: “That was what worked best for the story.
 We did that with Ardal, and Ardal and Kris worked together, and it was great, we were really happy with those episodes.
 But it felt right that Ardal’s character’s exit story is its own thing, and it’s just trying to go, ‘OK, what is the most energetic, dynamic way we can tell these stories?’
 And Ardal had an arc, and it worked like that, and then you could sort of hit the ground running with [Ralf].”

 Who is Ralf Little’s character, DI Neville Parker?